Leveler-Canada/leveler/src/components/About/About.md

    1. Click "Distribute" to be assigned a group of 5 people.

-   2. Venmo, Paypal each of them via their payment link.
+   2. Send money each of them via their Paypal link.

    3. When you're done with each person, check the box that says 'I Contributed'.

-   4. We strongly suggest sending the same amount to each person (ie: 5.00 x 10 = 50.00 total).
+   4. We strongly suggest sending the same amount to each person (ie: 10.00 x 5 = 50.00 total).

    5. If you wish to distribute an amount larger than 100 dollars, we suggest you repeat steps 1 and 2 until you are satisfied with the amount that you have distributed.

 ### Guidelines for recipients:

-  People who add themselves to the database acknowledge that they are putting their venmo/paypal/payment link into a database that will be surfaced online.
+  People who add themselves to the database acknowledge that they are putting their paypal link into a database that will be surfaced online.
 This means anyone can see it.
 We will always keep your email address private.

-   1. If you find that you no longer need to be listed as a recipient on leveler, please consider removing yourself from the database by emailing an admin: remove@leveler.info
+   1. If you find that you no longer need to be listed as a recipient on leveler, please consider removing yourself from the database by emailing an admin: canada@leveler.info

    2. This is self-governed and self-policed.
 Please look out for each other and people you know.
 Do not add yourself twice.
 If you add yourself twice you will be removed.